 Advice Note: the consent holder has offered condition 15.6 and agrees to be bound by it pursuant to the Augier principle.

-If the SPDAG is not established within five (5) years from the commencement of this resource consent then the payment of funds in conditions 15.1 - 15.4 must be held by the consent holder in an interest bearing Trust until such time as the SPDAG is established.
-Should a SPDAG not be established by the time of consent expiry, the consent holder must provide the funds to the Bay of Plenty Regional Council for use towards Council led Te Awanui/ Tauranga Harbour restoration projects.
+If the SPDAG is not established within five (5) years from the commencement of this resource consent (as specified by condition 3.6), then the consent holder must provide the funds referenced in conditions 15.1 to 15.4 of this resource consent to the Bay of Plenty Regional Council for use towards Council led Te Awanui/ Tauranga Harbour restoration projects.

 Advice Note: the consent holder has offered condition 15.7 and agrees to be bound by it pursuant to the Augier principle.